facebookresearch/nevergrad/docs/adding_an_algorithm.md

 You are welcome to add tests if you want to make sure your implementation is correct.
 It is however not required since some tests are run on all registered algorithms.
 They will test two features:
 - that all algorithms are able to find the optimum of a simple 2-variable quadratic fitness function.
 - that running the algorithms twice after setting a seed lead to the exact same recommendation.
-This is useful to make sure we will get repeatibility in the benchmarks.
+This is useful to make sure we will get repeatability in the benchmarks.

 To run these tests, you can use:
 ```
 pytest nevergrad/optimization/test_optimizerlib.py
 ```

-The repeatability test will however crash the first time you run it, since no value for the recommendation of your algorithm exist.
+The repeatability test will however crash the first time you run it, since no value for the recommendation of your algorithm exists.
 This is automatically added when running the tests, and if everything goes well the second time you run them, it means everything is fine.
 You will see in you diff that an additional line was added to a file containing all expected recommendations.

 If for any reason one of this test is not suitable for your algorithm, we'll discuss this in the pull request and decide of the appropriate workaround.